Looking for ways to organize kids’ clothes?

 We ended up buying a bunk bed with a trundle that rolled out from underneath for the kids’ beds.
 But storing their clothes was a challenge.

-(I like to call these clothes “hand-me-ups” because they are still perfectly good and I think it sounds better and more appreciative than “hand-me-downs.”) 🙂
+(I like to call these clothes “hand-me-ups” because they are still perfectly good.
+And I think it sounds better and more appreciative than “hand-me-downs.”) 🙂

 So, here we go!